SwitchCraftCC/sc-docs/src/whats-new/README.md

   - You can also now opt out of showing your supporter tag publicly by running `/supporter opt out`
   - Supporters now have access to the `/hat` command
 - Staff icons in chat ![Staff Icon 1](/img/staff-icon-1.png) ![Staff Icon 2](/img/staff-icon-2.png)
-- Monthly donation goal in the tablist
+- Monthly Supporter goal in the tablist
 - [Krist-based chunkloaders](/whats-new/chunkloaders)
   - Pay once to unlock chunkloading limits
   - Keep chunks loaded only when you are online